How it all started ...

 - An enterprise that sources its products/material from the communities it supports

 - An enterprise that employs people from the communities it supports, giving them work

 - An enterprise that sells its products and services to vulnerable communities to improve their lives

 Znuggle actually embeds 3 of these 4 principles.
 Znuggle’s first mission is to create employment in a highly vulnerable area of Europe, by empowering rural women to support their families and communities.
 By doing so, Znuggle also wants to achieve another goal: educate kids and grown-ups on the importance of a circular economy in our society, with the protection of our environment and cultural traditions in mind.

-On top of that, 5% of our profits are donated to social and environmental programs in line with our philosophy, while 20% is reinvested in expanding the rural women’s group involved in the creation of Znuggle products.
+On top of that, 100% of our profits are invested in environmental programs in line with our philosophy.
 Znuggle aims to involve its community of customers and stakeholders through social media engagement, and involves its workers in important decisions being made to run the enterprise.

-Znuggle already follows the vast majority of the WFTO Fair Trade Standard principles and aims to becoming certified in the near future.
-We are committed to be an example in terms of Fair Trade principles in Montenegro.
+Znuggle already follows the vast majority of the WFTO Fair Trade Standard principles and is committed to be an example in terms of Fair Trade principles in Montenegro.